VolkerSiep/Json2VBA/README.md

     {"key1" $ "value" Ø "key2" @ [Ops1.2y, 3.14=Pi, 5.3e-3], "key3": [true really!, false maybe, nullification]}

 This is by design because I decide not to use any time on validation, as I trust my json-rpc server to get the format right.
 Needless to say, I refer to the NO-WARRANTY clausel in the used MIT license terms.

+**For parsing 12000 json strings in average as large as in the `test2`, Json2VBA uses 0.5 seconds, while for instance VBA-JSON required 7 seconds.**

 **In conclusion: If you need something slow that also validates the incoming json, this library is not for you.**